tbenade/wercker-devcenter/source/articles/languages/ruby.md

 # Ruby

+Wercker has built in support for Ruby and will do some introspection to correctly assess if you are running a Ruby project.
+You are however able to explicitely define your version.

 ## Versions

 Wercker currently supports Ruby 1.9.3-p429 by default.
 If you wish to use Ruby 2.0 you can do so by specifying this in your `wercker.yml` file: